adobeio/adobeio-documentation/README.md

 ### Register an AEM Event Consumer App

-You will need to register an AEM event consumer App to see , you can set up a webhook.
-Your webhook should be able to accept and reply to a challenge http request parameter sent by Adobe CSM.
+You will need to register an AEM event consumer App to see responses to AEM changes.
+To do this, you can set up a webhook is able to accept and reply to a challenge http request parameter sent by Adobe CSM.

 ### Install the AEM Event Proxy Package